 Lipitor lawsuits filed in federal courts on behalf of people who developed type 2 diabetes after taking Pfizer’s cholesterol-lowering statin, also called atorvastatin, were consolidated in the District of South Carolina on February 18, 2014.
-By consolidating lawsuits from across the United States into a mass tort, the court will be able to conserve resources, avoid duplication of discovery, and prevent inconsistent pretrial rulings.
+By consolidating lawsuits from across the United States into a mass tort, the court was able to conserve resources, avoid duplication of discovery, and prevent inconsistent pretrial rulings.

 A study conducted by the Women’s Health Initiative of 150,000 postmenopausal women found that those taking a statin were 48 percent more likely to get a diabetes diagnosis.
 The statistic rose to 86% for women with a low BMI – basically, women with normal body weight.